lcferr/wheat-Ptr-WGCNA/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code as long as proper credit is given.

-# Contact

-For any questions or inquiries, please reach out to lum@aber.ac.uk.